Prassthanam: Plot

 Vivaan is charged with Asma's murder and rape, which dents Baldev's chances of winning the elections.
+Vivaan begs his step-sister Palak, the medical examiner, to change the autopsy report, which she denies.
 In the wake of his waning popularity due to Vivaan's criminal actions, Baldev is forced to join hands with Bajwa to ensure that he wins the election the fifth time.

 Meanwhile, Bajwa releases Vivaan from jail and conspires with him to take over his father's political legacy by eliminating Ayush.
 Baldev and Bajwa conspire to get Badshah eliminated.
+Vivaan sends people to assassinate Ayush while he is at the movies with Shivi and Palak’s children.
+Vivaan goes to Palak’s house and kills her and her husband while Ayush is on the phone.
+Baldev protect Vivaan from Ayush and tells Ayush to end the bloodshed.
+A furious Durga tells Ayush that Palak and her husband’s murder has been covered up as a robbery gone bad.

-Vivaan unsuccessfully tries to kill Ayush, but kills Palak and her husband.
-Baldev tells Ayush to end the bloodshed and let Vivaan go.
-Ayush parts ways with Baldev, and beats up Vivaan and attempts to kill him but is unable to do so.
-Eventually Vivaan is killed by Badshah who also confesses to Ayush that Baldev had killed Shiv on the way to hospital to achieve his political ambitions.
+Ayush parts ways with Baldev and attempts to kill Vivaan while he is partying. but is unable to do so.
+Badshah then kills Vivaan.
+A furious Baldev tells SP Sarang (Deepraj Rana) to kill Ayush and Badshah.
+Bajwa adds Durga to the list so that Baldev has no opposition in the next election.
+Badshah thwarts the assassination and confesses to Ayush that Baldev had killed Shiv on the way to hospital to achieve his political ambitions.

 Ayush, Badshah and Baldev meet at Baldev's house and Baldev asks Ayush to kill him.
-Ayush decides not to kill him and leaves from the place, after which gunshots are heard.
+Ayush decides not to kill him and leaves along with Badshah.
+But unable to bear the mercy given by his step-son Ayush, Baldev shoots himself with his gun and kills himself. thus ending Baldev's era and marks the beginning of Ayush's era.